Top 12 best places to visit near Bangalore with family

 Day 1 – Bangalore → Kabini

-Once we check into a jungle resort, the kids usually dash straight to the open lawns while we sip on welcome drinks.
-After lunch, we get ready for the real highlight — the Kabini Jungle Safari.
-Sitting in that open jeep, spotting elephants splashing in the river or deer leaping across paths, always gives me goosebumps.
+Once you check into a jungle resort, the kids usually dash straight to the open lawns while you sip on welcome drinks.
+After lunch, get ready for the real highlight — the Kabini Jungle Safari.
+Sitting in that open jeep, spotting elephants splashing in the river or deer leaping across paths, always gives you goosebumps.
 And if you are lucky, you might just see a leopard or even the elusive tiger!

 In the evening, most resorts organize campfires.
 We gather around, swap travel stories with other families and enjoy the cool breeze under a starry sky.
-Dinner tastes even better when you’ve spent the day outdoors.
+Dinner tastes even better when you have spent the day outdoors.

 Day 2 – Kabini → Bheemeshwari → Bangalore